nalsi/Info813/final.md

 Moreover, **independence assumption** is tested using Durbin-Watson test.
 However, based on its result, the null hypothesis that the observations are independent can be rejected at 0.05 level.
-The problem is that I have selected a number of variables that are so strongly correlated with each other.
+The problem might be that I have selected a number of variables that are so strongly correlated with each other.

     ##